omidarmat/onLearn/react.md

 It is important to first understand how to split a UI into components and what type of components we can use.

-### **Splitting a UI into components**
+### Splitting a UI into components

 When it comes to components these are the important questions that we should ask:

 1. How to split a UI into components?
 2. When should we create new components?

-One important factor that helps us answer these questions is the **component size**.
+One important factor that helps us answer these questions is the component size.
 A component, at its extremes, can be huge or small.
 Many times none of these extremes are ideal.

 A huge component is identified when it has a lot of responsibilities.
-Components are just like JavaScript functions, in the sense that if a function **does too many different things**, we should break it up into multiple functions.
-Another sign of a huge component is that it might **receive too many props**, like 10 or 15!
-These make the component very **hard to reuse**.
+Components are just like JavaScript functions, in the sense that if a function does too many different things, we should break it up into multiple functions.
+Another sign of a huge component is that it might receive too many props, like 10 or 15!
+These make the component very hard to reuse.
 It also makes the code complex and hard to understand.

 But this does not mean that we should switch to the other extreme and build small components, splitting every single functionality into its own component.